 Among all the products' categories, the year of 2020 was a milestone for sportswear, with a profit of 42% in the MGFI (McKinsey Global Fashion Index), considering this particular sector, in the scope of a significant growth of the Chinese operators (Amed et al., 2021).
-It is expected that the interest of the consumer on health and wellbeing will persist beyond the pandemic period, which means that the search for sportswear will keep on growing in 2021 (Amed et al., 2021).
+It is expected that the interest of the consumer on health and well-being will persist beyond the pandemic period, which means that the search for sportswear will keep on growing in 2021 (Amed et al., 2021; Business of Fashion, 2021).